YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP/Run Time Error: $ZTRIGGER() or MUPIP TRIGGER attempted to add, delete or modify a trigger in global gggg mapped to database region rrrr, which is defined as a GT.CM remote region, but GT.CM does not support trigger update actions.

-Action: If you have a need for triggers on that globals in that region, log on to the remote instance in order to perform trigger maintenance.
+Action: If you have a need for triggers on globals in that region, log on to the remote instance in order to perform trigger maintenance.

 --------------------
 RENAMEFAIL